Does Your Office Culture Support Substance Wellbeing?

 How powerful is workplace culture?
 How much do people allow their actions to be shaped by others?
 The famous Asch experiment painted a picture that is downright scary:

 Participants were given a simple matching task with an obvious correct answer.
 For example, given the below image, they would be asked to match the line on the left with the matching line on the right, based on length:

 When peers before them agreed on an incorrect answer (as part of the experiment), participants themselves tended to conform and submit the same wrong response.

 Take a second and let that sink in.
-Even when the answer is clear as day, most participants chose to conform instead of trusting their basic senses.
-It wasn't for lack of intellect, either.
+Even when the answer is clear as day, most participants chose to conform instead of trusting their own senses.
+It wasn’t for lack of intellect, either.
 This study was conducted at Swarthmore College, a strong liberal arts institution.